corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/operations/deployment/corda-configuration-fields.md

   * Enables URL connection caching.
 It is set to `false` by default and it is highly recommended to keep it that way.
   * When caching is enabled (set to `true`), `.jar` files will be cached, which can cause leaking of file handles.
 This is caused by the way the `ServiceLoader` handles `.jar` files that are children of the `URLClassLoader`.
 For more information, see [here](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8156014).
     * *Default:* `false`
+* `metricsConfiguration`
+  * Optional configuration section that controls metric configuration.
+  * Parameters:
+    * `reservoirType`: Sets the reservoir type.
+Valid values are `EDR` (default) and `TIME_WINDOW`.
+For more information, see the [metrics documentation](../operating/monitoring-and-logging/node-metrics.md).
+    * `timeWindow`: Sets the data gathering duration for `TIME_WINDOW` data reservoirs.
+If not set, the default is five minutes.
 ## Tuning

 Tuning is a section within the Corda Node configuration file that contains performance tuning parameters for Corda Enterprise Nodes.